BlockchainCommons/Research/papers/bcr-2025-001-provenance-mark.md

 #### Initialization

-In the reference implementations, to prevent the `id` or any saved PRNG state from exposing part or all of the seed, in the reference implementations, given a seed $s$, the `id` for the chain is generated by:
+In the reference implementations, to prevent the `id` or any saved PRNG state from exposing part or all of the seed, given a seed $s$, the `id` for the chain is generated by:

 $$digest = H(s)$$
 $$id = trunc(digest, linkLen)$$